S0AndS0/Perinoid_Pipes/Documentation/Education_resources.md

+---
+title: Educational resources external to this project
+---

 # External links to documentation used within this project

 > Note the bellow links are **not** directly related to the project and serve